 - HQ, 3:11, and Health Net executive directors will advocate for county and city leadership to inspire change and create youth-focused system-level improvements to our health care system and build relationships with providers to better coordinate care.

-HQ is confident that by addressing the critical medical and mental health challenges facing many homeless youth, they will be better able to cope with the challenges they face, and encounter fewer barriers along their path toward long-term wellbeing.
+HQ is confident that by addressing the critical medical and mental health challenges facing much homeless youth, they will be better able to cope with the challenges they face, and encounter fewer barriers along their path toward long-term wellbeing.
 We’re excited to follow this project over the next three years to see the impact it has on young people in our community.